-If you have not taken a course at JCC in the past two semesters (excluding summer), then you are a readmit student and will follow the steps to enrollment below.
+If you have attended JCC before and have not taken a course at JCC in the past two semesters (excluding summer), then you are a readmit student and will follow the steps to enrollment below.

 You will receive a welcome letter that confirms that your application has been received and provides instructions for the next steps in your enrollment process.